-Paul D’Agostino is an artist, writer, translator and professor living in Bushwick, Brooklyn, where he has been producing and hosting art exhibitions and critical discussions at Centotto Gallery, situated in the living room of his shared loft, since 2008.
+Paul D’Agostino is an artist, writer, translator, curator and professor living in Bushwick, Brooklyn, where he has been producing and hosting art exhibitions and critical discussions at Centotto Gallery, situated in the living room of his shared loft, since 2008.
 He holds a Ph.D. in Italian Literature and is currently a member of the part-time Art Faculty at Parsons The New School for Design; a part-time professor in NYU's School of Foreign Languages, Translation and Interpreting; and MFA Writing Advisor at the New York Studio School of Drawing, Painting and Sculpture.
 He has also taught language, literature, cinema and interdisciplinary studies courses in the Department of Modern Languages and Literatures at CUNY Brooklyn College, the Department of Romance Languages at Fordham University, and the Italian Department at Rutgers, The State University of New Jersey.

 In addition, in the spring of 2017 D'Agostino is Visiting Critic and Curator for the MFA Program at Queens College, Guest Curator of the Integrated Design Program's BFA thesis exhibit at Parsons The New School, and curator of Take Us Lying Down, a featured exhibit in the 2017 edition of Spring/Break Art Show.